 Our relationship with you continues beyond your training and graduation.
-We recognise the demands placed on our new teachers in their first NQT (Newly Qualified Teacher) year and therefore continue to support you throughout the transition.
+We recognise the demands placed on our new Early Career Teachers and therefore continue to support you throughout the transition.

 “Professional and pastoral support for trainees helps them to overcome any difficulties and successfully complete their training.”

 Our location in Reading gives you the benefits of a vibrant town with the convenience of excellent transport connections both nationally and internationally.

 The Institute of Education is based in our historic London Road campus, which has undergone a £30 million refurbishment of the classical Oxford-cloistered quadrangle to create a dedicatepurpose-built world-class education centre.

 We have created dedicated spaces for the teaching of specialist subjects such as music, PE, drama, the sciences, ICT, and art, including:

 Alongside these fantastic facilities you will also find places to eat and drink as well as plenty of green space.

 We have an incredible collection of teaching resources housed in the Learning Hub.
 A treasure trove for teachers, the Learning Hub contains every type of teaching aid imaginable for loan or for reference, from big books to puppets.
 A printing and binding facility, and technical equipment library are also available for your use.

 As well as those at the London Road campus, further facilities are available just a 15-minute walk away at our award-wining Whiteknights campus.